 Customers of the GNHWPCA are classified according to the nature of their water consumption.
 All homes, dormitories and apartment buildings are classified as residential, all manufacturing enterprises in which water is used as part of the manufacturing process are classified as industrial, and all business and institutional enterprises other than those classified industrial are classified as commercial.
 Municipal and other public entities are classified as public authority.
 The wastewater customers are billed for wastewater services based on their metered water consumption, as determined by the South Central Connecticut Regional Water Authority ("RWA").
+Residential customers' consumption is adjusted for seasonal use by dropping the highest quarter and replacing it with the average of the remaining three quarters.

 In general, customers are billed on a quarterly basis.
 Approximately 370 (primarily large volume) customers are billed on a monthly basis.
-The billings to the approximately 23,000 customers in New Haven takes place in July, October, January and April.
-The billings to the approximately 25,000 customers in East Haven, Hamden and Woodbridge takes place in August, November, February and May.
+The billings to the approximately 23,000 customers in New Haven take place in July, October, January and April.
+The billings to the approximately 25,000 customers in East Haven, Hamden and Woodbridge take place in August, November, February and May.